What To Do if You’re Denied Paid Family Leave

 Right To Appeal a Denial of Benefits

+Many Californians rely on EDD PFL to help cover living costs during time off work.
 If the EDD does not reverse the determination notice, the appeal goes to the Office of Appeals for a hearing.
 Representing yourself in court is challenging, especially if you don’t have experience with the EDD.
 Fortunately, an EDD lawyer in California can help you!
 Let Pershing Square Law Firm review your case and help you receive benefits faster!
-Get started by calling us at (800) 696-1206.
+Get started by calling us at (866) 798-2397.

 Let's identify your legal issue.